lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 - **NFT mechanics**: Withdrawal request NFTs continue to represent claims on the underlying ETH with the same finalization process and timing.
 - **Queue processing**: The withdrawal queue processes requests identically, with funds sourced from the buffer, validator exits, and now potentially vault rebalancing.
-- **API consistency**: The withdrawal request API endpoints and data structures remain unchanged, ensuring existing integrations continue working.
-- **Bunker mode**: The existing bunker mode protections and turbo mode operations function as designed, with external shares factored into the calculations transparently.
+- **Bunker mode**: The existing bunker mode protections and turbo mode operations function as designed, with external shares not affecting calculations.

 ### Oracle infrastructure compatibility

 Oracle consumers and data feeds maintain compatibility while gaining optional access to new data:

-- **Existing consumers**: Contracts and services consuming oracle data see no breaking changes to existing fields or report structures.
 - **Beacon chain oracles**: The beacon chain state reporting continues with the same cadence and validation requirements.
 - **Extended data**: New vault-related data is added as optional fields that don't affect existing consumers but enable new functionality for vault management.
 - **Report processing**: The oracle report submission and processing flow remains identical for existing oracle operators.

-### Observable changes

-While maintaining backward compatibility, some behavioral changes are observable:

-- **Supply growth dynamics**: `totalSupply` may grow more slowly than beacon chain TVL due to vault reserve requirements, but this doesn't affect token functionality.
-- **New events**: Additional events (`ExternalSharesMinted`, `ExternalSharesBurnt`, `ExternalEtherRebalanced`) are emitted for vault operations but don't interfere with existing event monitoring.
-- **Extended view functions**: New view functions are added to query external shares and vault states, while all existing functions maintain their behavior.

 ### Integration requirements